 You are not entitled to this credit if the other state or country in which you filed an income tax return has allowed you a credit against the taxes that they have imposed on your net income, because you are also subject to income tax on the same income in Montana.

 Owners of a pass-through entity (S Corporation or Partnership).
 If you are an owner of a pass-through entity and your entity pays an income tax to another state (including composite tax paid on your behalf) or country, you can claim a credit for your share of these income taxes paid by the entity.
 The income tax paid by the S Corporation or partnership must be measured by and imposed on net income.
 This credit also applies to excise taxes or franchise taxes that are paid by the pass-through entity if they are imposed on and measured by net income.
 However, you are not allowed to use other taxes paid by your S Corporation or partnership such as, but not limited to, franchise or license taxes or fees that are not imposed on or measured by net income, gross receipt taxes, or gross sales taxes.
+If your pass-through entity paid an entity level tax in another state, you may take this credit.
+However, you must report your pro-rata share of the state income tax deduction on Additions Schedule, line 12.

 When you claim this credit for the taxes paid by your S Corporation or partnership, in determining your Montana Adjusted Gross Income, you must add back your share of the S Corporation's or partnership's federal tax deduction that may be included in your total on Form 2, Schedule 1, line 5, to your Federal Adjusted Gross Income on Montana Additions Schedule, line 12.
-This is required whether or not your S Corporation or partnership separately or nonseparately stated the income tax deduction on your federal Schedule K-1.
+This is required whether or not your S Corporation or partnership separately or non- separately stated the income tax deduction on your federal Schedule K-1.